filipponicolasi/CompPhysStud-PhD/task01-docker/DockeronWindows.md

-# How to Install Docker on Windows
+# How to Install Docker on Windows and run Almalinux9

 Since Docker is built on Linux kernel functionalities, which don’t exist on Windows, you need to set up a Linux environment on your Windows machine.
 This can be done using either [Hyper-V](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-overview?pivots=windows) or [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/about).